ngosteven/sparta-test-glossary/README.md

 ### Validation
 ### Verification
 ### White box testing

+The testers require knowledge of how the software is implemented, how it works.
+The tester is concentrating on how the software does it.
+For example, a structural technique may be concerned with exercising loops in the software.

 ### YAML

 YAML (YAML Ain't Markup Language) is a data serialization language.
 It is commonly used for configuration files, but could be used in many applications where data is being stored or transmitted.